-LD 68 An Act to Amend the State Tax Laws (Sponsored by Rep. Cloutier of Lewiston) Of municipal interest, this bill changes from April 1 to May 1, the date by which the owner of business equipment tax exemption (BETE) property files a report with the assessor describing the property for which an exemption is claimed and repeals the automatic 30-day extension for filing the report.
-Instead, the bill authorizes assessors who receive a written request for an extension before taxes are committed to grant, for good cause, additional time to file the report, provided the extension does not exceed three months.
+LD 68 An Act to Amend the State Tax Laws (Sponsored by Rep. Cloutier of Lewiston) Passed to be Enacted request for an extension before taxes are committed to grant, for good cause, additional time to file the report, provided the extension does not exceed three months.
 The bill also authorizes the State Tax Assessor to provide access to BETE applications, rather than provide copies of the applications.